Diagnostic Medical Sonography

 Clinical Externship Schedule

-UMI students are required to complete a minimum of 4 clinical hours a week for Clinical 1 and 2; and a minimum of 20 hours per week for Clinical 3.
+UMI students are required to complete a minimum of 4-6 clinical hours a week for Clinical 1; a minimum of 4 clinical hours a week for Clinical 2; and a minimum of 20 hours per week for Clinical 3.

 For Clinical 1 & 2, clinical hours are typically scheduled in the afternoon during weekdays and morning/afternoon on weekends (Saturdays).
 Clinical session schedule is subject to adjustments and change.